SHAJED99/time_range_selector_widget/README.md

 Add TimeRangeSelectorWidget widget to your project

-1. Add "flutter_inset_box_shadow" package from pub.dev
-2. Add this code in your project.
+1. Add this code in your project.
 ```dart
 TimeRangeSelectorWidget(
     initialTime: 2,